hansroland/reflex-dom-inbits/README.md

 Start by cloning this repository with ``` git clone https://github.com/hansroland/reflex-dom-inbits ```.
 Continue by installing Reflex.Dom.
 The preferred installation method is to use the reflex-platform from [https://github.com/reflex-frp/reflex-platform](https://github.com/reflex-frp/reflex-platform).
 Alternatively you can use stack, however, this will take a long time.
+If you use stack, I recommend to use version 1.24.0.2 of cabal.
+I was unable to run _stack setup_ with cabal 2.0.0.0.

 Then read the file [tutorial.md](tutorial.md).